nida242004/flag_quiz_app/README.md

 ## Usage

-1. Enter numbers and perform operations.
-2. Use 'C' to clear.
+1. Start the app and begin the quiz.
+2. Choose answers for each flag-based question.
+3. Navigate through questions and submit responses.
+4. View your final score at the end.

 ## Contributing

 - Fork the repository.
-- Make changes in a new branch.
+- Implement new features or enhancements.
 - Submit a pull request.